 The combined current of all pumps connected through the on-board pump relays should not exceed 10 amps.
-The control circuit board is protected using on-board field replaceable fusing.

 The IBC boiler (like any modern appliance that contains electronic equipment), must have a "clean" power supply, and is susceptible to power surges and spikes, lightning strikes and other forms of severe electrical "noise".
 Power conditioning equipment (surge protectors, APC or UPS devices) may be required in areas where power quality is suspect.